nasa/openmct/README.md

-The tests described above are all at the unit-level; an additional test suite using [Protractor](https://angular.github.io/protractor/) us under development, in the `protractor` folder.
+The tests described above are all at the unit-level; an additional test suite using [Protractor](https://angular.github.io/protractor/) is under development, in the `protractor` folder.

 To run: